natario1/CameraView/README.md

 *A fork of [Dylan McIntyre's CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
-Right now this is like CameraKit-Android, but with *a lot* of serious bugs fixed, new sizing behavior, better orientation and EXIF support, new `setLocation` and `setWhiteBalance` APIs.
+The CameraKit-Android at this point has been fairly rewritten and refactored:*

+- lots *of serious bugs fixed, I have lost the count*
+- *decent orientation support*
+- *EXIF support*
+- *simpler APIs*
+- *docs and comments in code*
+- *introduced sessionType (picture or video), replacing Method and Permissions stuff*
+- *new `setLocation` and `setWhiteBalance` APIs*
+- *option to pass a `File` when recording a video*
+- *introduced a smart measuring and sizing behavior, replacing bugged `adjustViewBounds`*
+- *measure `CameraView` as center crop or center inside*

 Feel free to open issues with suggestions or contribute.
-Roadmap:*

-- [x] *delete `captureMethod` and `permissionPolicy`, replace with `sessionType` (either picture or video) such that when `sessionType=video`, pictures are captured with the fast 'frame' method*
-- [x] *pass a nullable File to startVideo, so user can choose where to save the file*
+The roadmap off the top of my head:*

+- [ ] *fix CropOutput class presumably not working on rotated pictures*
 - [ ] *test video and 'frame' capture behavior, I expect some bugs there*
 - [ ] *simple APIs to draw grid lines*
-- [ ] *rethink `adjustViewBounds`, maybe replace with a `scaleType` flag (center crop or center inside)*
+- [ ] *replace setCameraListener() with addCameraListener()*
 - [ ] *add a `sizingMethod` API to choose the capture size?
 Could be `max`, `4:3`, `16:9`...
 Right now it's `max`*
 - [ ] *pinch to zoom support*
 - [ ] *exposure correction APIs*
-- [ ] *revisit demo app*
+- [ ] *revisit demo app (added video support)*
 - [ ] *`Camera2` integration*
 - [ ] *EXIF support for 'frame' captured pictures, using ExifInterface library, so we can stop rotating it in Java*
 - [ ] *add onRequestPermissionResults for easy permission callback*
 - [ ] *better error handling, maybe with a onError(e) method in the public listener*
+- [ ] *better threading, for example ensure callbacks are called in the ui thread*

 # CameraKit